elipousson/presentations/2016-07-12-explore-101-outreach.md

 "Common everyday things make the best bridges."

-**Potential activity:** Come up with an analogy or simile for a historic place.

 --

 ### What makes information personal?

 People care when you connect the information to something they _care_ about; not just something they _know_ about.

 What do people care about?

 Note: